 - Go to the Audit Log view in Satori, click the Refresh button and view the results in the Dashboard.

-- Then, go to the Data Inventory and see how Satori displays your data repository.
+- Then, go to Satori's Data Inventory view and see how Satori displays and classifies your data.

 Creating Your First Dataset